lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 Data Cleaning & Feature Engineering

 	Cleaning the data – Data is cleaned.
 All users who hasn’t traded in the last 10 weeks was deleted.
-This narrowed the total rows from 150k+ to 26k.

 	Feature Engineering – I was able to engineer the two dynamic features, which is taking a ratio of trades vs. no trade + netting last month’s of deposits and withdrawals.